framely/community/docs/reference/quickstarts/pingpong.md

 # Quickstart with PingPong

->To begin using OpenCUI, you can start by following this PingPong chatbot tutorial.

-This PingPong tutorial will take you step-by-step through the process of creating, building and testing a basic PingPong chatbot on the OpenCUI platform.
-When engaging with the chatbot, users will receive a welcoming message and a *"pong"* reply when inputting the message *"ping"*.
+This PingPong tutorial will guide you step-by-step through the process of creating, building, and testing a basic chatbot on the OpenCUI platform.
+A chatbot is essentially an application with a conversational user interface.
+Users can interact with the chatbot by first connecting to it, after which they will receive a welcoming message.
+From there, users can input messages and receive responses from the bot.
 For example:

 :::: conversation
 ::: bot Bot